Research

 The Machine and Human Intelligence group focuses on probabilistic machine and human learning.

 We are interested in smart probabilistic algorithms, as implemented by brains and machines, that are robust and sample-efficient — ready to be used "in the wild".
-We see resource constraints both as a practical necessity and as a useful lever to enforce intelligent behavior.
-Our research is roughly divided in two complementary goals that inform each other:
+We leverage meta-learning and resource constraints as two key elements to build intelligent systems.

 This page is likely to be slightly out of date as we keep expanding our research in novel directions.
 We recommend to visit our Publications page for more detailed and up-to-date information about past and ongoing projects.